Destiny 2 is a giant online MMO with competitive game modes. With such a competitive environment your skills need the best aim trainer for Destiny 2.

 Improve Your Aim At Destiny 2 Without An Aim Trainer

 Good aim also comes down to a lot of other mechanics.

 In Destiny 2 you can use sliding to your advantage because this will make your hitbox lower and throw your enemies’ aim off.

 When players are aiming at head level as you do in FPS games, sliding will make them have to adjust very low to the ground.

-Slide into gunfights to throw your enemies aim off.
-Everyone wants good aim, here was an article about people cheating to improve aim.
+Slide into gunfights to throw your enemy’s aim off.
+Everyone wants good aim, here was an article about people cheating to improve their aim.

 Jumping is another movement mechanic that some players use to throw their opponents’ aim off.
 However, this increases your bullet spread and makes you a fully exposed target to hit.